QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_NeoMrDo.md

 ```
 Mem 	8-bit 	0x000028 	= 	Value 		0x000007 	(0)
 ```
-Both work variations may work, but let's try to keep in consistent. `Delta` should only be used to check for a value change, not used solely, preferably.
+Both work variations may work, but let's try to keep it consistent. `Delta` should only be used to check for a value change, not used solely, preferably.

 **Achievement [Nobody Likes a Clown at Midnight](https://retroachievements.org/achievement/499154) Redundant Check** Core:Line[3] may be redundant: